 One of the processes is the "Cost Approach" - which is how much it would cost to replace the improvements, minus physical deterioration and other factors, then adding the land value.
 The most common approach to value is the "Sales Comparison Approach".
 This approach involves a comparison of reasonably similar properties in the market area that have recently sold.
 Generally speaking, the Sales Comparison Approach is typically the primary indicator of value in the appraisal.

-The Income Approach is mainly used for determining the value of income-producing properties based on what an investor would pay based on the amount of income a property would bring in.
+The Income Approach is mainly used for determining the value of income-producing properties based on what an investor would pay considering the amount of rental income a property would bring in.

 An appraiser produces a professional, unbiased opinion of market value, often used in real estate transactions, and sometimes for other purposes.

 Appraisers will produce a report that presents their analysis of the property.